GDSC-RCCIIT/General-Purpose-Scripts/scripts/OTP Verification/README.md

 ### About

-A Python3 script to automate the email sending process
+A Python3 script to verify the OTP system with GUI

 ### Setup